Skip to content

 Motivation

-Ark UI offers a broad set of headless components—made by the team behind Chakra UI—and serves as a direct alternative to Radix Primitives and Base UI.
-It gives you accessible primitives and state management, but it leaves styling and layout entirely to you. shadcn, on the other hand, ships copy-paste components that look great with Tailwind CSS.
+Ark UI offers a broad set of headless components and serves as a direct alternative to Radix Primitives and Base UI.
+It gives you accessible primitives and state management, but it leaves styling and layout entirely to you. shadcn, on the other hand, ships copy-paste components that look great.
 The gap is that Ark’s docs don’t show how to pair its primitives with Tailwind, or how to turn them into a reusable design system you can install, theme, and extend.